Approach Sjögren’s Syndrome The Myers Way®

 I believe that if you can get to the root of the problem, you can recover from Sjögren’s Syndrome.
 That’s the central premise behind The Myers Way®, my proven approach to preventing and reversing autoimmune disease.

-The conventional view is that, once you have Sjögren’s, it’s going to be there forever.
+The conventional view is that, once you have Sjögren’s Syndrome, it’s going to be there forever.
 Doctors will prescribe immunosuppressive drugs to help you “manage your disease.”
 Instead of toxic medications, try some of these strategies to ease your symptoms while you work to find the root cause:

 - Hydrate.
 Dry eyes and mouth are the hallmarks of Sjögren’s Syndrome.
 To lessen the severity of these symptoms, give your body plenty of water.